DezBoyle/DezBoyle/README.md

 ### Dez Boyle

 I am a game developer 🎮, programmer 💻, video editor 🎥 and artist 🌈 with a love for making games.
-I enjoy problem-solving 💡 and building things 🔨
+I enjoy solving problems 💡 and building things 🔨

 When I'm not programming or making games, I like to walk in the woods, tinker with  electronics, edit videos, and learn new things.